View our Plans

 What goes into our canoe plans

-Take advantage of thirty years of wooden boat building experience by creating your very own canoe, kayak or small boat with plans from Bear Mountain Boats.
-We will provide you with a professional package of plans faired by renowned Canadian yacht builder Steve Killing, and tested in the Bear Mountain workshop, and the workshops of countless satisfied customers around the world.
-These easy to follow plans will save you close to twenty hours of drawing time, and allow you the freedom to choose your preferred woods and materials.
+Take advantage of forty years of wooden boat building experience by creating your own canoe, kayak or small boat with plans from Bear Mountain Boats.
+We provide you with a professional package of plans faired by renowned Canadian yacht builder Steve Killing, and tested in the Bear Mountain workshop, and the workshops of countless satisfied customers around the world.
+These easy to follow plans will save you close to twenty hours of drawing time.

 Another great option if you are new to wooden boat building or are looking for a head start on your next boat is a Bear Mountain complete boat kit.
 We pre-cut all necessary materials, and ship these along with an epoxy package right to your workshop.